 On Sunday July 2nd, 2006 at 8pm The Gathering of the Fellowship hosted The 1st Annual Northeast Tolkien Society Imperishable Flame Awards Ceremony.
 The awards cites the accomplishments of 1 individual in each of 3 categories, Tolkien/Inklings Scholarship, Tolkien/Inklings Fan Appreciation and Tolkien/Inklings Inspired Creativity.
 Votes were cast at the Heren Istarion website.
 The honor was mine to receive the award for Tolkien/Inklings Fan Appreciation with 318 Votes.
 Many thanks for all support and votes!

-Collecting Tolkien books is a big part of my life and has been for over 20 years.
-Being 28, this is funny to say!
+Collecting Tolkien books is a big part of my life and has been for over 25 years.
+Being 35 (I write this in 2013), this is funny to say!
 Collecting Tolkien is a never-ending story; you never know what lies around the next corner.
 Rare editions show up weekly on Abebooks and while the The Lord of the Rings movie hoopla has finally died down, the books and book collectors are more active then ever!